heimrichhannot/contao-versions/README.md

 # Versions

-A helper module, that enhance to contao version entity.
+This bundle enhances the contao version entity with persistent tables options and helper methods.

 ## Features